By Luke Willcox – New product development team

 In the UK, we grow around 90 varieties of potatoes, but there are literally thousands of different types grown every day across in the world, many of which are rare varieties found in their native Peru.

-The most popular variety by far in the UK is Maris Piper – mainly because it’s such a great all-rounder – and along with a handful of other household names such as Charlotte and King Edward, you’ll usually find them listed on the pack by variety as opposed to general ‘white’ or ‘baby’ potatoes.
+The most popular variety by far in the UK is Maris Piper – mainly because it’s so versatile, being fluffy enough for roasties yet firm enough for chips and smooth enough for mash – and along with a handful of other household names such as Charlotte and King Edward, you’ll usually find them listed on the pack by variety as opposed to general ‘All Rounders’ or ‘Baking’ potatoes.

 With that in mind, it is clear that there is a growing awareness that not all spuds are the same – look at any supermarket in the days leading up to Christmas and you’ll see King Edward and Maris Piper flying off the shelves, widely acclaimed for being the potatoes of choice for the perfect roasties.

 Potatoes are much-loved by foodies for a great number of reasons, not least their versatility.
-We’ve broken down some of the most popular ways they are prepped to help guarantee you get perfect potato products every time.
+We’ve broken down some of the most popular ways they are prepped to help guarantee you get perfect potatoes every time.

 The best variety of potatoes for roasting

-When it comes to classic roasties, a ‘floury’ type is definitely the way forward as this will create the ideal mix of textures once it’s cooked.
-For a long time, King Edward held the crown of producing the ultimate roast potato, but other fluffy textured favourites such as Maris Piper and Inca Bella are starting to challenge for the title.
-It’s a question we are often asked, so we put together a handy guide on all things roasties.
+When it comes to classic roasties, a ‘floury’ type is definitely the way forward as this will create the ideal mix of textures once they’re cooked.
+For a long time, King Edward held the crown of producing the ultimate roast potato, but Maris Piper is now just as sought after.
+There are also some new arrivals, including the red-skinned Laura and some which have been carefully bred to combine faster-cooking attributes of Peruvian phureca potatoes, including the distinctive Nemo, which is a hot contender for the title.

 Our best roast potato recipes